Saul-Mirone/vite-plugin-book/gh-pages/docs/index.md

 -   Auto generate documentation website.

--   Write and manage documentation just in browser.
+-   Write and manage documentations just in browser.

 -   Write document in a WYSIWYG way.